 With the circulation system operating, inspect the pool for leaks, cracks, and split hoses.
 If you discover any damage, shut off the power and contact your local pool service.

-Run the filter 12 to 24 hours to mix up the old and new water before testing or adding chemicals.
+Run the filter for 12 to 24 hours to mix up the old and new water before testing or adding chemicals.
 After that, you'll want to use a pool testing kit.
-Be sure to check the expiration date on your testing strips or reagents and replace if expired.
-The four parameters to test:
+Be sure to check the expiration date on your testing strips or reagents and replace any that have expired.
+Start by testing four key parameters:

 - Calcium hardiness